The Neurofascial Transformation Process™

 These are not memories stored only in the brain.

-They are living organizations of tissue, perception, and response.
+They are living organizations of tissue, perception, movement, and response.

 From Encoding to Reorganization

-In Core Strokes®, the body is understood as a formative system:
+In Core Strokes®, the body is understood as a formative and adaptive system.

-Experience is encoded through repeated states of activation, protection, and adaptation — a process described in Neurofascial Encoding™.
+Experience becomes organized through repeated states of activation, protection, inhibition, contact, and relational adaptation — a process described in Neurofascial Encoding™.

-Transformation does not occur through force or catharsis.
+Transformation does not occur through force, imposed catharsis, or mechanical release alone.

 Protection → Contact → Mobilization → Reorganization → Integration